 On Tuesday, Troy posted on the uncertainty surrounding how North Carolina appeals are being impacted by the coronavirus pandemic.
-On Thursday, the Supreme Court issued a catastrophic conditions order extending deadlines and other court proceedings for one month.
+On Thursday, the Chief Justice issued a catastrophic conditions order extending deadlines and other court proceedings for one month.
 Notably, this extension order does not apply to documents filed or acts to be done in the appellate courts.
 (But see final two paragraphs below).
 For an analysis of the effect of that emergency order, please see Pat Kane’s new blog post at It’s Just Business.

 Yet in news appellate court practitioners can use, we learned today that the Supreme Court’s April and May oral argument calendars have been effectively canceled.
 The Supreme Court’s Clerk is advising affected attorneys that they have three options: